OUR TEAM

 Clinical Psychology PhD Student

-Francois is a first-year student in the Clinical Psychology Ph.D. program at MSU.
+Francois is a second-year student in the Clinical Psychology Ph.D. program at MSU.
 She has a background in epidemiology from her Master's degree in Public Health at Teachers College, Columbia University.
 Her research interests include disordered eating pathology, weight stigmatization, and body image.
 Specifically, she is interested in people's relationships with food and how cultural, environmental, and societal factors may influence their eating behaviors.

 CHINWE OSSAI